 S&P Capital IQ lowered its opinion on the company's shares to "Sell" from "Hold" due to weak margins—the amount of each dollar in revenue a company actually keeps—in its wireless business and increasing competition from online retailers and discounters.

 RadioShack has to do something to head off falling revenue in established stores, which declined 5.7 percent this quarter from a year ago.
 That is a troubling sign for any retailer as the measurement removes the volatility of results from stores that were recently opened or closed.
-It provides a peek at the overall health of a brand.

 Magnacca said work to revamp stores and revive the brand will start within weeks as the company struggles to fend off further raids on customers from online retailers.